 Until now, tactile methods have been the most popular approach for surface measurements, with almost all international standards referring to this method.
 Meanwhile, international standardization should pay attention to optical methods as optical measurement instruments are gaining popularity.

-white-light interferometers measure with great precision.
-While the resolutions (smallest distinguishable step height) are in the sub-nanometer range, flatness, step height, roughness, and other texture parameter can be determined with nanometer precision.
+As shown, white-light interferometers measure with great precision.
+While the resolutions (smallest distinguishable step height) are in the sub-nanometer range, flatness, step height, roughness, and other texture parameters can be determined with nanometer precision.

 This information has been sourced, reviewed and adapted from materials provided by Polytec Ltd.